-Scholarships are made payable directly to the school, college, or university on behalf of the student.
+The Cape Cod Foundation pays scholarships directly to the school, college, or university on behalf of recipients.
 Scholarships may be used to offset tuition and fees only.
-The Cape Cod Foundation only awards scholarships to students attending educational institutions and programs in the United States, or through a US-based institution.
+The Foundation only awards scholarships to students attending educational institutions and programs in the United States, or programs through a US-based institution.

 When will the check be sent?

-Typically, checks are mailed directly to the school in July for the upcoming fall semester, and January for spring semester.
+Typically, we mail scholarship checks directly to the school in July for the upcoming fall semester, and in January for spring semester.

 Do you accept anything in paper?

-No. The Cape Cod Foundation has moved to an online application process to reduce processing time and assure that our records are up to date and accessible.
-All application materials, i.e. transcripts, resumes, letters of recommendation, etc. are only accepted online.
+No. The Cape Cod Foundation has moved to an online application process to reduce processing time and assure that our records are updated and accessible.
+All application materials (transcripts, resumes, letters of recommendation, etc.) are only accepted online.